yuchi518/kubridge/README.md

 ```sh
 $sudo ./kubridge_u
 ```
-You will see 4 threads try to commiunicate with kernel module at same time.
+You will see 4 threads try to communicate with kernel module at same time.

 Uninstall the kernel module.
 ```sh